lawlrenz/crumble/README.rst

 Usage
 -----
-After installation you can run ``$ downbreaker -h`` for information about the arguments.
+After installation you can run ``$ crumble -h`` for information about the arguments.

 Additional Libraries used from PyPI
 -----------------------------------